Consistency for Large Neural Networks: Regression and Classification: Introduction

-Following the idea of regularization, we give a general framework about the upper bound of MISE (Mean integrated squared error) of neural networks.
-Meanwhile, we show that many familiar neural network can be included in this framework.
-Based on our theoretical result, we find the MISE curve could have two kinds of shapes under different conditions including double descents shape and monotone decreasing.
-These two shapes are plotted in Figure \ref{fig:1} and the case of monotone decreasing is rarely mentioned in literature.

-It is well known that the phenomenon of double descents was first found by \cite{belkin2019reconciling} in the area of neural networks.
-Later on, people found it is caused by many different factors that come from both theoretical and computational aspects.
-For example, \cite{hastie2022surprises} argued that the appearance of double descent relates heavily to the variance reduction under the framework of linear regression.
-Therefore, the MISE curve can be a monotone decreasing function if the optimal penalty is large. \cite{schaeffer2023double} pointed out that this phenomenon appear only if the training data and testing data satisfy some mathematical relationships. \cite{curth2024u} argued that in many machine learning problems the case of double descents is a direct consequence of transitioning between two distinct mechanisms of increasing the total number of model parameters along two independent axes.
+On the other hand, the consistency of large neural networks relates closely to another research topic, the phenomenon of double descent appearing in the error curve of neural networks.
+In detail, this curve has two descent times rather than one global minimal point in the traditional U curve.
+Many papers have studied this phenomenon and contributed its appearance to different reasons encompassing both theoretical and computational aspects; see \cite{belkin2019reconciling}.
+For instance, \cite{hastie2022surprises} argued that the occurrence of double descent is closely linked to variance reduction within the framework of linear regression.
+In such cases, the error curve can become a monotone decreasing function if the penalty is properly chosen.
+Additionally, \cite{schaeffer2023double} highlighted that this phenomenon only arises when certain mathematical relationships between the training and testing data are satisfied.
+Moreover, \cite{curth2024u} suggested that in many machine learning problems, double descent is a direct consequence of transitioning between two distinct mechanisms for increasing the total number of model parameters along two independent axes.

-From the perspective of theory, we find the double descents of MISE strongly relate to the approximation rate of neural networks.
-In other words, this phenomenon appear if the regression function is simple or smooth enough.
-Otherwise, the second case (monotone decreasing) will appear when the true function is rough and hard to be approximated by neural networks.
-As shown above, many papers paid much attention to the first case but ignore there is a second shape of MISE curve.
-We also perform numerical experiments shown in Figure \ref{fig:2} to justify this monotone case, where the true regressor is not differentiable and can be approximated by neural networks with slow rate.
-From Figure \ref{fig:2}, we can see the best MISE curve (colored by blue) is indeed a monotone decreasing function.
-Briefly speaking, the contributions in this paper are three-fold:
+Here, we give an least squares regression example in Figure \ref{fig:2}, the MISE curve (shown in blue) clearly exhibits this double descent.
+However, different levels of regularization can result in double descent or other possible patterns.
+It can be observed in Figure \ref{fig:2} that the error curve is divided into two parts, namely the first part for small neural networks and the second part for large neural networks.
+The curve of the first part can be the traditional U type which is known to be the bias and variance trade-off, or the decreasing type which is affected by the regularized technique; see the discussion in \cite{shiyan2023}.
+As suggested above, it is difficult to fully understand the double descent phenomenon.
+In this paper, we are interesting the tail part of curves in Figure \ref{fig:2}.
+In fact, it is natural to ask the question below.